-Buddy is a handsome Jack Russell Terrier and a beloved member of the Hooker family who learned how special he was from the day he was born in June, 1998; Buddy’s mom got into some rat poison during her pregnancy and Buddy was the only surviving pup of the litter.
-To anybody that knows him, it’s no surprise he survived.
-Buddy has an undeniable zest for life and knows, better than most dogs, how to enjoy the ride.
+Buddy was a handsome Jack Russell Terrier and a beloved member of the Hooker family who learned how special he was from the day he was born in June, 1998; Buddy’s mom got into some rat poison during her pregnancy and Buddy was the only surviving pup of the litter.
+To anybody that knew him, it was no surprise he survived.
+Buddy had an undeniable zest for life and knew, better than most dogs, how to enjoy the ride.

 Buddy began surfing when he was two years old.
 Enjoying a beautiful day on the beach with his family, he saw a boogie board free up and seized the moment.
 Buddy jumped on and started to balance on the board.
 He was a natural!
 His family took turns pulling him along the shore and Buddy couldn’t stop barking with excitement.
 Holding the back of the board, they let Buddy experience the thrill of catching a wave and he never turned back.

 Buddy’s family grew up surfing in Ventura.
 Since they were little kids in the 60s, Bruce and his brothers loved surfing, driving in a 1939 Woody from C Street to Rincon beach and back.
 Bruce was ecstatic to find out his dog also had a passion for the sport.
 What a great and very Ventura hobby to share!